 To kick this clearinghouse series off, we’ll start with the most efficient kind of clearinghouse: no clearinghouse at all.

 Corvel Corporation is not a clearinghouse, per se.
-But CorVel is something even more important: a claims administrator that essentially functions as its own clearinghouse, directly accepting and processing providers’ e-bills.
+But CorVel is something even more important: a claims administrator that essentially functions as its own clearinghouse, directly accepting and processing providers’ electronic bills.
 This vastly reduces complications and potential friction for providers and employers, both of whom benefit from CorVel’s integrated approach.

 We applaud any time a claims administrator’s practices make things simpler for all concerned.
 By taking on the duties of a clearinghouse, CorVel sets a new standard of efficiency.

-Since 2012, California’s Division of Workers’ Compensation (DWC) requires employers, insurers, and their workers’ comp claims administrators to accept electronic bills from those providers that choose to e-bill.
+Since 2012, California’s Division of Workers’ Compensation (DWC) requires employers, insurers, and their workers’ comp claims administrators to accept electronic bills from those providers that choose to electronic bill.
 The benefits of electronic billing are undeniable: faster payment, no chance of “losing” paper bills in the mail, and of course, environmental sustainability.

 - The provider sends an electronic bill, known as an 837 file, and PDF supporting documents called 275 files to the claims administrator.

 - Within 2 working days, the claims administrator returns the provider an electronic acknowledgment of receipt of the bill and supporting documents, known as a 277 file.

 - Within 15 working days, the claims administrator sends the provider an electronic Explanation of Review (EOR), in the form of an 835 file.

 Simple, right?
 But here’s the catch: most claims administrators are not technologically equipped to establish and maintain electronic connections with thousands of providers to accept and process providers’ electronic files (the 837 and 275 files).
 Also, these claims administrators cannot send electronic acknowledgments and EORs (277 and 835 files) back to providers.